Published on 18 Dec 2020

 Our Year in Arts & Learning 2020

 Arts & Learning is something that Cloud9Media has always been incredibly passionate about, and represents a mindset that we bring to all of our films.
 The pandemic has been a catalyst for reflection, and our desire to keep on creating whilst stuck at home has allowed us to really establish this passion as its own pillar of the business.
+To illustrate how we approach this, here’s our snapshot of our year of arts & learning films in 2020.

 People have always used video to tell their stories, and this year we’ve seen people turn to their webcams and phones like never before.
 With little or no technical experience, this can be a difficult endeavour, and can leave us feeling distant and disconnected.
 So we decided to share our expertise, and quickly created some resources to help people get the most out of whatever equipment they already had.
 From our first Phone shooting handbook, lighting tips and our Social Media Smash Hit The C9M Guide to Looking Sexy!